Yoshi's Island: Release

-Yoshi's Island was released first in Japan in August 1995, and two months later in North America and Europe.
-At the time of release, the SNES was in its twilight as a console in anticipation of the Nintendo 64, to be released the following year.
+Yoshi's Island was released in Japan in August 1995, and two months later in North America and Europe.
+In advertising, Nintendo referred to some of the visual effects made possible by the Super FX2 chip as "Morphmation".
+At the time of release, the SNES was at the end of its lifecycle, with Nintendo's next console, the Nintendo 64, due the following year.

-Yoshi's Island was ported to the Game Boy Advance as Yoshi's Island: Super Mario Advance 3 in North America on September 23, 2002.
-In the game's preview at E3 2002, IGN named Yoshi's Island "Best Platformer" on a handheld console.
-The Game Boy Advance version is a direct port of the original, apart from implementing Kazumi Totaka's voice as Yoshi and adding six additional levels.
-The visible area was also reduced to fit the handheld's smaller screen.
-The new cartridge did not need an extra microchip to support the original's special effects.
+Yoshi's Island was ported to the Game Boy Advance (GBA) as Yoshi's Island: Super Mario Advance 3 in North America on September 23, 2002.
+When it was previewed at E3 2002, IGN named Yoshi's Island "Best Platformer" on a handheld console.
+The GBA version adds Kazumi Totaka's voice as Yoshi and six new levels.
+The visible area was also reduced to fit the handheld's lower resolution.
+The new cartridge did not need an extra microchip to support the special effects.
+The GBA version was released for 3DS on December 16, 2011 as an exclusive reward for early adopters and for Wii U on April 24, 2014.
+The multiplayer modes are inaccessible in these rereleases.

-The Game Boy Advance version was rereleased for the Nintendo 3DS and Wii U via Nintendo's digital Virtual Console platform.
-The rerelease retains the cropped screen of the handheld version and the pack-in Mario Bros. game, though the multiplayer is disabled.
-The 3DS version was released on December 16, 2011, as an exclusive reward for early adopters of the Nintendo 3DS.
-It did not receive a wider release.
-The Yoshi's Island rerelease for the Wii U was released worldwide on April 24, 2014.
-At E3 2010, Nintendo demoed "classic" 2D games such as Yoshi's Island as remastered 3D games with a "pop-up book feel".
-The SNES version was included as a part of the Super NES Classic Edition microconsole in 2017, and is also available in the SNES online app for the Nintendo Switch as part of the paid online service.
+At E3 2010, Nintendo demonstrated "classic" 2D games, including Yoshi's Island, on Nintendo 3DS as remastered 3D games with a "pop-up book feel".
+The SNES version was included as a part of the Super NES Classic Edition micro-console in 2017.
+The SNES and GBA versions were released on the Nintendo Classics service on September 5, 2019 and May 25, 2023, with local and online multiplayer.